 These rules and others made the experience of eating a less-than-pleasurable one for me.
 I was obsessed with eating “clean” and struggled with guilt when I would inevitably break the rules.
-This is no way for anyone to live, yet the majority of us do.
+It was an exhausting way to live that damaged my relationship with food.

 Food Rules Are Not Our Friends

-As a Certified Intuitive Eating Counselor, I believe that strict food rules are a harmful byproduct of diet culture.
+As a coach who works with a lot of clients on their relationships with food, I believe that strict food rules are a harmful byproduct of diet culture.
 Eating according to one-size-fits-all rules doesn't account for the diversity of our bodies and needs.
 While following food rules can make us feel safe and in control, that's only because we live in a world that has taught us that our own bodies cannot be trusted.
 Spoiler alert: with practice, they totally can be.

 Unlike a child living at home with her parents who has to follow the household rules, we don't have to follow food rules to avoid getting grounded or having our Xbox taken away.
 There is no Czar of Food we have to answer to if we choose not to eat goji berries or kale.
-The voice of these rules is only in our own heads, and that means we can make a change!
+The voice of these rules is only in our own heads, and that means we can make whatever changes feel good to us.

 You do not need to set an alarm on your phone every day that reminds you when it's time to stop eating carbs.
 Yes, you can totally keep eating carbs at night and even *gasp* right before bed.
 It is not true that eating carbs after a certain hour means that those carbs will be stored as fat when you sleep.
 Carbs are your body's preferred source of energy, and there is no daily cut-off for when your body might benefit from that energy.

-The 80/20 principle suggests that as long as you eat “healthy” and “clean” 80% of the time, then you can eat “unhealthy” the other 20% of the time.
-One of the biggest issues I have with this approach is that it sets up a dichotomy where some foods are “good” and others are “bad,” which can lead to a poor relationship with food.
-I help people adopt a mindset where they view all foods as neutral and without moral value.
-Another pitfall of the 80/20 principle is that our diets don't work like math problems.
-Each person's body has different and varying food needs dependent on many factors, such as metabolism, personal preferences, activity level, etc. Ignoring the foods your body is asking for because they don't fit into your 80/20 plan is a form of restricting that can cause weight cycling, binging, and other negative health outcomes.
+The 80/20 rule suggests that as long as you eat “healthy” and “clean” 80% of the time, then you can eat “unhealthy” the other 20% of the time.
+One of the biggest issues I have with this approach is that it sets up a dichotomy where some foods are “good” and others are “bad,” which puts food into an unnecessary moral hierarchy.
+Another pitfall of the 80/20 rule is that our diets don't work like math problems.
+Each person's body has different and varying food needs dependent on many factors, such as metabolism, personal preferences, activity level, etc. Ignoring the foods your body is asking for because they don't fit into your 80/20 plan is a form of restricting that can cause weight cycling, binging, and other negative outcomes.

-I often fill half (or more!) of my plate with vegetables, and I also often do not.
-We know from copious amounts of research that consuming vegetables comes with health benefits.
-But that doesn't mean that literally 50% of your diet needs to be made up of vegetables.
+There are plenty of times where I fill half (or more!) of my plate with vegetables, and there are also plenty of times where I don't.
+We know from copious amounts of research that consuming vegetables comes with health benefits, but that doesn't mean that literally 50% of your diet needs to be veggies.
 A hard and fast rule like this one can lead to people feeling guilty at times when they don't want to or can't have that many vegetables in a meal.
-If you’ve been slacking on your veggie intake, there are ways to get more in your diet without committing to an exact amount per meal.
-Sometimes you might want more vegetables, and sometimes you might want less, and both are okay.
+If you're interested in increasing your vegetable intake, there are ways to do so without committing to an exact amount per meal.
+Sometimes you might want more vegetables, and sometimes you might want less, and both scenarios are okay.

 Sugar is not the new heroin.
 It's not addictive, it's not toxic, and it's not the enemy.
 One of the reasons sugar can feel addictive is that restriction leads to preoccupation.
-If we cut out sugar entirely or severely limit our intake, the psychological effect is that we have increased sugar cravings and eventually we run out of willpower and binge on sugary stuff.
-When that happens, people usually panic and go back to restricting, causing the cycle to begin again.
+When a person cuts out sugar entirely or severely limits their intake, the psychological effect is that they experience increased sugar cravings and eventually run out of willpower and binge on sugary stuff.
+When that happens, the person usually panics and goes back to restricting, causing the cycle to begin again.
 People who don't restrict sugar, on the other hand, usually find that it's just one part of their varied diet and don't obsess over it.
 Only you can determine how much sugar feels right for your body, and each person's response to sugar will look a little bit different.
 But cutting out sugar completely?
-That will likely do more harm than good.
+That almost always does more harm than good.

 This food rule has turned ingredient labels into a place of fear and mistrust.
 There are valid reasons why there are chemicals and additives in our food (for freshness, for example), and eating food free of chemicals isn't actually possible.
-Many ingredients with difficult-to-pronounce names (for example, the chemical names of vitamins) are actually good for us.
+Many ingredients with difficult-to-pronounce names (for example, the chemical names of vitamins) actually have positive benefits.
 If you're concerned about a word you can't pronounce or don't understand on an ingredient label, simply do some research before writing that food off altogether.

-*Note that people with eating disorders or disordered eating often have hunger and fullness signals that are not working as they should.
+*Note that people with eating disorders or disordered eating and folks who have experienced food scarcity often have hunger and fullness signals that are not working as they should.
 They will need a different approach before being able to accurately recognize and act on their body's signals.

 Eating Doesn't Require a Rulebook

-Eating should be a flexible, satisfying experience, not an ordeal bound by rigid rules that we haven't put any serious thought into.
+Eating should be a flexible, satisfying experience most of the time, not an ordeal bound by rigid rules that we haven't put any serious thought into.
 If you've been adhering to any of the above food rules (or other ones I haven't mentioned here), I'd like to offer you encouragement to rebel against them.

-You can start by choosing a single rule you've been following and making a plan to let go of it.
+You can start by choosing a single rule you've been following and test out what it feels like to let go of it.
 What's the first small step you can take to stop living by that rule?
 Maybe it's working on your inner response to that rule when it pops up in your head, or maybe it's choosing one meal a week not to follow the rule and keeping track of how you feel.
 Over time, as you release the rules that have been dictating your relationship with food, you'll be able to reconnect with yourself to figure out which foods nourish you and in what quantities.

 You are perfectly capable of self-regulating your own eating without external food rules.
 However, this process can be more challenging if you've been on and off diets or following rules for a long time, so you might need some outside help with the process.